pyohio/pyohio-static-website/2024/src/pages/about/health-and-safety.md

 We want PyOhio to be an event that **everyone** feels safe attending.
 The PyOhio Health and Safety Guidelines provide a framework from which we can work to make that happen.
 Together, we will help keep our immuno-compromised friends safe, allow those who share their homes with immuno-compromised people to feel safe joining us, and respect the health of the PyOhio community.

+These guidelines apply to all PyOhio attendees, within the PyOhio event space.
+PyOhio is being held on the 6th and 7th floors of The Westin Cleveland Downtown.
+Everything outlined here should be followed when in any space on the 6th floor or 7th floor, and on the stairs or in the elevator between them.
+This includes attending talks and Open Spaces, and any time spent in the hallways or quiet room.
+Please ensure you act in accordance with these guidelines at all times while attending PyOhio.

 ## Masks Are Required

 We are asking you to wear a mask during your time at PyOhio.
-This includes attending talks and Open Spaces, and any time spent in the hallways or quiet room.

 **Exceptions are:**